 News

 The Appian Way, constructed in 312 BC, has been designated a UNESCO World Heritage site.
-As Rome's first highway, it played a crucial role in military and trade functions, showcasing Roman ...
+As Rome's first highway, it played a ...

 ROME, July 27 (Reuters) - The Appian Way, the ancient Romans' first highway and a tourist attraction in modern Rome, has been added to the United Nations' cultural heritage list.